Prasanna-Gupta/NextChapter/documentation/user-stories.md

 As a Manager, I want to view analytics on current trends and user preferences so that I can make data-driven business decisions.

 **Back of the card:**
-- System displays most purchased, most viewed, and top-rated books.
+- System displays most viewed, and top-rated books.
 - The manager can see user demographics.
 - Graphs/charts showing trends over time.
 - AI-driven insights on upcoming popular genres.